 When we think about a career in Agriculture, we imagine a farmer working in the field, or riding a tractor.
 The sector is not just limited to producing food grains, but many other industries depend, directly or indirectly on it.

 Agriculture plays a vital role in driving the state of Indian Economy.
-At present, the candidates from all over the country are selecting the Agriculture field as their prospective career.
+At present, candidates from all over the country are selecting the Agriculture field as their prospective career.

 Here, we are going to talk about a young officer, who loves to work for the growth of villages and decided to have a career as an Agriculture Officer to make his dreams come true.